Samsung/ONE/docs/runtime/api.md

 ## Backend API

-We provide Backend API to allow anyone to implement so one can extend the runtime in terms of operation computation.
+Backend API enables anyone to extend the runtime in terms of operation computation and memory management.

 For detailed descriptions, refer to [Backend API](../runtime/backend-api.md).